Web99-web/metaadvisor.eu/content/news/2026/04/30/data-centers-rising-electricity-prices-ai-infrastructure.md

 ---

-## 🇭🇷 Pantheon in Topusko: opportunity or risk?
+## 🇭🇷 Pantheon in Topusko, Croatia: opportunity or risk?

 In this context, the widely discussed Pantheon AI data center project stands out — potentially the largest private investment in Croatia’s history.